RedTurtle/youlldownload/README.rst

 * from ``iframe`` tags we'll take the ``src`` URL
 * from ``source`` tags inside ``video`` we'll take the ``src`` URL

+Also: CSS sources are deeply analyzed for found additional resources inside them (like background images, fonts, ...).

 Authors
 =======